Protecting Your Home, Assets, Family And Legacy

 To protect you and your children, one of the several types of California restraining orders can help.
 A restraining order is an order of the court.
 It can be crafted in various ways; however, it can order the restrained person to:

-• Abstain from contacting you or any member of your household;
+• Abstain from contacting you or any member of your household

-• Stay away from you, your children, or others who live with you, regardless of where you are;
+• Stay away from you, your children, or others who live with you, regardless of where you are

-• Stay away from your work, school, or your children’s school;
+• Stay away from your work, school or your children’s school

-• Not possess or own any firearms.
+• Not possess or own any firearms

-Once the court issues a restraining order, it goes into a statewide computer system called the California Law Enforcement Trafficking System (CLETS), which allows law enforcement officers throughout the state to see that a restraining order has been issued.
+Once the court issues a restraining order, it goes into a statewide computer system called the California Law Enforcement Telecommunications System (CLETS), which allows law enforcement officers throughout the state to see that a restraining order has been issued.

 For the restrained person, the consequences of having a court order can be severe.